hgeorgii/hangman/README.md

 You can finally play Hangman alone on the command line with this glorious bit of code.

-Just run 'hangman.rb' with ruby from the main directory.
+Just run 'hangman.rb' from the bin directory.

 It can save and load up to one save state.